gupta-himanshu/javascript-for-beginners/Basics.md

 13. Within the body of a function, a local variable takes precedence over a global variable with the same name.
 14. The **for...in** loop is used to loop through an object's properties.
+15. Line breaks are not allowed between the **‘continue’** or **‘break’** statement and its label name.
+Also, there should not be any other statement in between a label name and associated loop.